NHOrus/srwq-compilation/episode-22.md

 "Too late, rats!
 Launch the MAPW!!!"

 "Sir!
 Launching, ten seconds to impact!
-8, 7, 6...It's gone sir!!"
+8, 7, 6...
+It's gone sir!!"

 "What?!!?
 How did they shoot it down at this range?"